PotatChild/PotatChild/README.md

 ### ❓ Quick FAQ

-- 🔭 **I’m currently working on:** This Portfolio, a blog website and hopefully some cybersec or Data Analist projects.
+- 🔭 **I’m currently working on:** This Portfolio, a blog website and hopefully some Cybersec or Data Analyst projects.
 - 🌱 **I’m currently learning:** Data analytics
 - 👯 **I’m looking to collaborate on:** Game Dev and Data Analysis projects
 - 🤔 **I’m looking for help with:** Getting a Job